-No matter where you look, you’ll find a guru proclaiming hard truths about this thing or the other.
+No matter where you look, you’ll find some guru, proclaiming ‘hard truths’ about this thing or the other.

-And it’s really tempting to take their claims for true, but then you’re doing yourself a disservice.
+And it’s really tempting to take their claims for true – but if you do, you’re doing yourself a disservice.

-Because whether something does work or not, depends on many moving parts.
+Because whether something does works or doesn’t work, depends on many moving parts.

-Blindly following the advice of someone means you let someone else do your thinking, and that’s never a good idea.
+And blindly following the advice of someone else, means you let someone else do your thinking, and that’s never a good idea.

 If you want to get a return on all the time and money you put into your business, you need to think for yourself.